kldtz/interlinear/README.md

 python -m uvicorn main:app --reload
 ```

 Open `http://localhost:8000/documents/` in the browser.
+Press `Ctrl` and select some text to create a new annotation.
+Click into an existing annotation and edit or delete the text.